JUANCACHARA/kubeboard/README.md

 | **FLASK_THEME_BACKGROUND_URL** | `../img/earth-background.jpg` | The background image to use (CSS relative path or URL) |
 | **FLASK_THEME_BACKGROUND_EFFECTS** | `blur(10px) brightness(55%)` | The background effect to add to background (CSS properties) |

+### Favicon fetch limitation

+The favicon retrieval relies on the _Python_ **[favicon](https://pypi.org/project/favicon/)** library.
+Some issues have been found when fetching favicons in a _Single-Page Application_ that could result in the wrong icon being fetched.

 <p align="right">(<a href="#kubeboard">back to top</a>)</p>

 ## Getting started (Helm)